 Sandy Koufax Rookie Card

-Sandy Koufax had a slow start in the major leagues.
-Drafted in 1955 he struggled the first two years in the league, in fact he couldn’t find the strike zone to save his life but he watched, observed and learned.
+Sandy Koufax debuted in the MLB on June 24, 1955, but he struggled his first two years in the league, in fact, he couldn’t find the strike zone to save his life but he watched, observed and learned.

 The great Willie Mays speaks of his experience with Sandy Koufax and has said,

 “Sandy would strike me out 2-3 times a game.
 And I knew every pitch he was going to throw, fastball, breaking ball, you knew it was coming and he would even let you look at it, but I still couldn’t hit it.”